shemlick/jenkins-pipeline-ucd-plugin/README.md

 Plug-ins downloaded directly from the [IBM UrbanCode Plug-ins microsite](https://developer.ibm.com/urbancode/plugins) are fully supported by IBM.
 Create a GitHub Issue or Pull Request for minor requests and bug fixes.
 For time sensitive issues that require immediate assistance, [file a PMR](https://www-947.ibm.com/support/servicerequest/newServiceRequest.action) through the normal IBM support channels.
 Plug-ins built externally or modified with custom code are supported on a best-effort-basis using GitHub Issues.

 ### Locally Build the Plug-in
 This open source plug-in uses Gradle as its build tool.
 [Install the latest version of Gradle](https://gradle.org/install) to build the plug-in locally.
-Build the plug-in by running the `gradle` command in the plug-in's root directory.
+Build the plug-in by running the `gradle jpi` command in the plug-in's root directory.
 The plug-in distributable will be placed under the `build/libs` folder.

 ## Pipeline Examples
+Full explanation of these Pipeline syntax examples can be found on our [Jenkins Pipeline Syntax](https://developer.ibm.com/urbancode/plugindoc/ibmucd/jenkins-pipeline-formerly-jenkins-2-0/2-2/jenkins-pipeline-syntax-overview/) documentation.

 ### Create Component Version
 ```groovy
 node {